MatthewKeresey/crimsonping/README.md

 ---

-CrimsonPing™ is an unregistered trademark of [Your Full Name or Entity].
+CrimsonPing™ is an unregistered trademark of [Matthew Keresey].
 This license does not grant permission to use the name "CrimsonPing", or
 any associated logos or visual branding, without express written permission,
 except when referring to the official open-source project.